 The firm brought in new private equity owners last year and appointed a new chief executive, Craig Brennan, with a background in the Service as a Software (SaaS) sector.

-It also bolstered its senior team travel experience by bringing in former Travelzoo vice-president Alan Josephs as executive vice president product, marketing and alliances.
+It also bolstered its senior team travel experience by bringing in former Travelzoo vice-president Alan Josephs as chief product officer.

 Switchfly is now targeting international growth having developed a new booking platform for its airline partners.